Ryobi R18PD31-213S ONE+ cordless drill starter kit review

 Another issue is the lack of drill bits.
 It seems a little weird to call this a starter kit and not have any bits included.
 Thankfully, Amazon stocks a wide range of accessory kits including one from Ryobi.

 Finally, we’ve talked at length about the batteries and so will just conclude by saying if you find them running out quickly, then it’s a good idea to upgrade to 5Ah batteries.
 They will take longer to charge but will provide a much longer runtime – a worthwhile trade-off in our book.

 In terms of positives, there’s many.
 It’s easy to operate and highly configurable.
 We particularly like the large 13mm keyless chuck, 24 torque settings and LED light.

 It’s ideal for light DIY tasks around the house and can handle most jobs with ease.
 Plus the handle is very comfortable, which helps to reduce strain when using the drill for extended periods.

-Overall, the Ryobi R18PD31-213S a fantastic drill with superb features and affordable price.
+Overall, the Ryobi R18PD31-213S ONE+ Cordless Drill a fantastic starter kit with superb features and affordable price.
 8/10